Bmax B3 Pro

 AKGamerTech provides a comprehensive hands-on look at the BMAX B3, starting with an unboxing that reveals some pleasant surprises including an HDMI cable and VESA mounting bracket in the box.
 During a detailed teardown, he demonstrates the dual RAM slots and M.2 storage, noting the presence of a 2.5-inch SATA expansion bay though criticizing the lack of dedicated mounting screws for it.

-The reviewer spends significant time on real-world performance testing, concluding that while “the CPU is not a very powerful one,” it handles everyday tasks admirably.
-He notes some quirks with the pre-installed Windows 11 image and recommends a clean install, though he encountered HDMI handshake issues requiring manual refresh rate adjustments.
-Despite these minor frustrations, he summarizes that “it’s a good mini PC for its price” and praises its thermal efficiency, stating “it wouldn’t get hotter than 85 degrees Celsius… so it wouldn’t overheat.”
+The reviewer spends significant time on real-world performance testing, concluding that while "the CPU is not like a very powerful one," it handles everyday tasks fine.
+He runs into a display issue that he fixes by "changing the refresh rate from 60 hertz to 30 or less," and points out the Minecraft Education Edition that ships pre-installed on the Windows image.
+Despite these minor frustrations, he summarizes that "it's a good mini PC for its price" and praises its thermal efficiency, stating "it wouldn't get hotter than 85 degrees Celsius... so it wouldn't overheat."

 Customer Reviews of the Bmax B3 Pro